symfony/symfony-docs/quick_tour/the_architecture.rst

 The Bundle System
 -----------------

-This section starts to scratch the surface of one of the greatest and most powerful features of Symfony2, the :term:`bundle` system.
+This section introduces one of the greatest and most powerful features of Symfony2, the :term:`bundle` system.

 A bundle is kind of like a plugin in other software.
-So why is it called bundle and not plugin?
+So why is it called *bundle* and not *plugin*?
 Because *everything* is a bundle in Symfony2, from the core framework features to the code you write for your application.
 Bundles are first-class citizens in Symfony2.
 This gives you the flexibility to use pre-built features packaged in third-party bundles or to distribute your own bundles.
 It makes it easy to pick and choose which features to enable in your application and optimize them the way you want.

 An application is made up of bundles as defined in the ``registerBundles()``